 The reserve is key to the survival of the endangered Great Green Macaw (Ara ambiguous).
-In addition, over 200 other bird species have been recorded.
-In all, nine bird species protected by the Cerro Blanco reserve are listed globally threatened with extinction, including Grey-backed Hawk (Leucopternis accidentalis), Rufous-headed Chachalaca (Ortalis erythroptera), Ochre-bellied Dove (Leptotila ochraceiventris) and Grey-cheeked Parakeet (Brotogeris pyrrhoptera).
+In addition, more than 200 other bird species have been recorded.
+In all, nine bird species protected by the Cerro Blanco reserve are listed globally threatened with extinction, including Grey-backed Hawk (Leucopternis occidentalis), Rufous-headed Chachalaca (Ortalis erythroptera), Ochre-bellied Dove (Leptotila ochraceiventris) and Grey-cheeked Parakeet (Brotogeris pyrrhoptera).

 WLT reforestation programme

 Patches of forest at Cerro Blanco are separated by degraded woodland and pasture.
 These degraded areas are dominated by an exotic African grass (Panicum maximum) which readily out-competes tree seedlings for light and is prone to fires in the dry season.